Ali Bahbahani and Partners

 Governance and Stability: The Long-Term Benefits of Going Public

 Going public offers companies far more than just access to capital.
-It establishes a governance framework that holds management accountable to shareholders, enforces transparency, and ensures that companies operate with long-term sustainability in mind.
-For family-owned companies in particular, an IPO can help formalize management processes and mitigate the risks of internal conflict by implementing clear, regulated frameworks for decision-making and succession planning.
+It establishes a governance framework that holds management accountable to shareholders and enforces transparency.
+It will also ensure that companies operate with long-term sustainability in mind.
+For family-owned companies in particular, an IPO can help formalize management processes and mitigate the risks of internal conflict.
+Listed companies are required to implement clear and regulated frameworks for decision-making and succession planning.

 Additionally, public companies are generally more attractive to investors due to the enhanced governance and transparency required by stock exchanges.
 This increased investor confidence can lead to higher valuations and improved access to future capital through follow-on offerings.